ojohnso3/food-coma-application/README.md

 **Other Components**
 - We will use a shortest path algorithm such as A* to match destinations and meeting points, taking into account meeting times as well.

+Rejected - common idea with few interesting design decisions

+Note: you do not need to resubmit final project ideas.

 ### Project Mentor